 You're hot, you're tired, and you've earned a little relaxation.
 Lucky for you, there's a lovely winery just a few miles away.
 With eight acres of vineyards and a restored 1790s manor house, The Winery at La Grange is a beautiful setting inside and out.

-A beautiful hike, a beautiful view, a delicious glass of wine, a perfect Fall day.
+A beautiful hike, a delicious glass of wine, a perfect Fall day.

 The Bull Run Mountains Natural Area Reserve is at 17405 Beverly Mill Drive in Broad Run, Virginia 20137.
 Find more information on the Virginia Outdoor Foundation website.

 The Winery at La Grange is located at 4970 Antioch Road in Haymarket, Virginia, about 4 miles from the preserve.